guilhermemulato/zid-proxy/README.md

    - Destination Port: 443
    - Redirect Target IP: 127.0.0.1 (or interface IP)
    - Redirect Target Port: 3129 (or your configured port)

+## Known Limitations

+### 1. Direct IP Access (No SNI)

+Accessing HTTPS sites by IP (e.g., `https://192.168.1.1`) will fail with connection reset because:

+- Connections to IPs don't send **SNI** (Server Name Indication)
+- Transparent proxy cannot determine the original destination after NAT Port Forward
+- This is an architectural limitation of FreeBSD/pf - recovering the original destination requires divert sockets, which would require a complete rewrite

+**Workaround:**
+- **Option A (Recommended)**: Exclude specific IPs from NAT redirect
+  - Firewall > NAT > Port Forward
+  - Edit the rule that redirects port 443
+  - Destination: Invert match (NOT) → Single host → `192.168.1.1`
+  - This allows direct access to pfSense GUI and other local services
+- **Option B**: Access via hostname instead of IP (e.g., `https://pfsense.local` instead of `https://192.168.1.1`)
+- **Option C**: Change pfSense GUI to a different port (System > Advanced > TCP Port: 8443)

+See [TROUBLESHOOTING.md](TROUBLESHOOTING.md) for detailed instructions.

+### 2. QUIC/HTTP3 Support

+Modern browsers (Chrome, Edge) attempt to use **QUIC** (HTTP/3 over UDP port 443).
+Since the proxy only handles TCP connections, QUIC traffic bypasses the proxy entirely.

+**Symptoms:**
+- Sites like Facebook, Google return `ERR_QUIC_PROTOCOL_ERROR`
+- Pages fail to load or load inconsistently

+**Workaround:**
+- Block UDP port 443 outbound in pfSense firewall
+- Firewall > Rules > LAN > Add
+- Action: Block, Protocol: UDP, Destination Port: 443
+- This forces browsers to fall back to TCP/TLS (HTTP/2 or HTTP/1.1)

+See [TROUBLESHOOTING.md](TROUBLESHOOTING.md) for detailed instructions.

 ## License